 I have much to say on Ecuador and Rafael Correa.
 In short though, I think two things stand out about Correa:

-a) Correa has a PhD in economics, speaks 7 languages and has written an excellent book attacking neoliberalism called: Ecuador – From Banana Republic to No Republic.
-I do not know why it has not been translated into English but I suspect it soon will be.… Go to Article
+a) Correa has a PhD in economics, speaks 7 languages and has written an excellent book attacking neoliberalism called: Ecuador – From Banana Republic to No Republic.… Go to Article

 The Rebellion in Cherán, Mexico